 Winter

-snowshoe tour of Cypress Mountain.
-After trekking through powdery slopes, you’ll come to a cozy hut where you can warm up with a cup of hot apple cider and chocolate fondue.
-The traditional wood-burning stove and romantic candlelight make this an idyllic alpine escape you won’t soon forget. $50 per person.
+Spend an evening exploring snow-dusted forests and serene mountain landscapes on this guided snowshoe tour of Cypress Mountain.
+After trekking through powdery slopes, you’ll come to cozy Hollyburn Lodge where you can warm up with a cup of hot apple cider and chocolate fondue.
+The traditional wood-burning stove and romantic candlelight make this an idyllic alpine escape you won’t soon forget.

 Spring

-Cycle City Tours offers daily bicycle tours through some of Vancouver’s most vibrant neighborhoods, so riders can visit attractions such as the Stanley Park seawall, Granville Island Public Market, Chinatown and Gastown—they’ll even get to ride a ferry over False Creek.
-Tour prices include the use of a cruiser bike, helmet and bike lock. $65-$85 per person.
+Take advantage of Vancouver’s mild springtime weather by doing your sightseeing on two wheels.
+Cycle City Tours offers daily bicycle tours through some of Vancouver’s most vibrant neighborhoods, so riders can visit attractions such as the Stanley Park Seawall, Granville Island Public Market, Chinatown and Gastown—they’ll even get to ride a ferry over False Creek.
+Use of a cruiser bike, helmet and bike lock are all included with the price of the tour.

 Summer